AgentStack User Guide

 Step 1: Enforce Exact Name Matching

-Agents should be configured to accept only full domain names that exactly match what you’ve minted - such as:
+When supported by your application logic, agents should preferably use full domain names that exactly match the names you’ve minted - such as:

 me.agentid